Form i751 and divorce

 Can I get a waiver if I am legally separated but not divorced?

 A CPR who does this will get a USCIS Request for Evidence (RFE) with a response time of 87 days.
 In many cases the divorce will be completed during the response period to the RFE.
-This gives the CPR the opportunity to prove eligibility for the waiver by submitting a copy of his or her final divorce decree or annulment.
+This gives you the opportunity to prove eligibility for the waiver by submitting a copy of his or her final divorce decree or annulment.

 What if divorce proceedings start after we filed the joint I751 petition?
 Do I have to re-file?